 How Bashar al-Assad went from London doctor to Syria’s monstrous dictator

-As rebels in Syria successfully take Aleppo, all eyes are on the troubled country.
-Donald Macintyre looks at the man behind 12 years of civil war and blooshed
+As Syrian rebels bring an end to the Assad family’s 50-year reign in Syria, Donald Macintyre looks at the man behind 12 years of civil war and bloodshed

 It’s a safe bet that Bashar al-Assad will be judged by future historians to be among a handful of the most monstrous and murderous of 21st-century dictators.
 Yet it’s not impossible that had it not been for the car accident that killed his older brother Basel in 1994, this allegedly introverted person might have been today still working quietly as an ophthalmologist in London instead of being responsible for the deaths of at least 200,000 of his fellow Syrians.